SirapraphatS/Python-Port-Scanner/README.md

 -----
 ## Credits
-The foundational concept and initial code structure for integrating Nmap with Python was inspired by the excellent tutorial, **[Python Port Scanner using Python-Nmap](https://youtu.be/tbhYxd2sfAE?si=b56JUPDyLLBJEt1Q)**, by **W J Pearce**.
+The foundational concept and initial code structure for integrating Nmap with Python was inspired by the excellent tutorial, **[Top Five Cyber Security Python projects for Students and Beginners](https://youtu.be/tbhYxd2sfAE?si=b56JUPDyLLBJEt1Q)**, by **W J Pearce**.
 This project expanded the code with essential features like robust error handling, command-line parsing, and JSON output.

 ## License